Center of Innovation

 Want to recycle your own water at home?
 A new proposal could make that easier in Colorado

 How do you sustainably filter stormwater to irrigate crops?
+CSU Spur Water TAP lab aims to find out

 From pollutant to possibilities: the potential for using reclaimed stormwater in water systems